angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 | `pattern(field, regex, opts)`    | Regular expression match                                    | `pattern(fieldPath.username, /^[a-zA-Z0-9]+$/)` |

 Each validator function accepts an optional `opts` parameter where you can specify a custom error message.
+We can use this message later to display it in the component template.

-A schema for our registration form could look like this:
+A validation schema for our registration form could look like this:

 ```typescript
 export const registrationSchema = schema<RegisterFormData>((fieldPath) => {